kdcd/catsnap/README.md

 Finally, Catsnap sorts the hit pairs by similarity to the query sequences.
 Hit pairs with a high similarity likely represent conserved alternative isoforms.

-A detailed description of the pipeline is provided in the publication: Timofeyenko K, Konovalov D, Alexiou P, Kalyna M, Růžička K. Catsnap: a user-friendly algorithm for determining the conservation of protein variants reveals extensive parallelisms in the evolution of alternative splicing, _unpublished_.
+A detailed description of the pipeline is provided in the publication: Timofeyenko K, Konovalov D, Alexiou P, Kalyna M, Růžička K. Catsnap: a user-friendly algorithm for determining the conservation of protein variants reveals extensive parallelisms in the evolution of alternative splicing, https://doi.org/10.1111/nph.18799.

 The online version of the tool can be found at catsnap.cesnet.cz.